stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 * Lower the TPD, and the cut 21 G needle should remain in the tube.
 * Set the TPD aside and replace it with a stand holding a 96 well plate.
 	* The plate should be very close to the cut 21 G needle.
+* With the 21 G needle attached to HPLC tubing that is attached to the syringe, stab the tube at the lower end of the neck.
+	* __Note:__ Make sure that the needle and tubing does not contain any air!
+	* This should be the only part of the top of the tube that is visible.
+	* The rubber tube holders are marked for where to stab the tube.
 * Press "run" on the syringe pump.
-	* __Note:__ The first fraction will be less than 100 ul.
+	* __Note:__ The first fraction will be likely less than 100 ul.
-	* __Note:__ The presence of an air leak may also not be evident until the first fraction, so be careful.
+	* __Note:__ The presence of an air leak may also not be evident until the first fraction, so be careful; check for drips.
-* Measure density with the refractometer for each fraction.
+* Measure density with the refractometer for each fraction by pipetting 5 ul from the well and onto the refectometer.
-* Stop collecting fractions before the oil reaches the needle. (~40-50 fractions)
+	* Record the RI in your lab notebook
+* Collect a total of 36 fractions.

-### Cleaning up between tubes (NEEDS REVISION)
+### Cleaning up between tubes

-* Remove the rubber caps off the tube and place finger over the tube opening to keep liquids from leaking from the bottom.
-You want to avoid having mineral oil in the needle.
-* Lift the tube off the system and discard rest of liquid.
+* Remove the cfg tube and discard the rest of the liquid.
-* Put a dry empty tube on the needle and add water to go through and clean the needle.
-* Remove needle and blow air through it to dry it off.
+* Remove and replace the needles.

-### Final Clean-up (NEEDS REVISION)
+### Final Clean-up

-* Do the "between tubes" clean up
-* Let the needle soak in a beaker of water, then dry it off
-* Remove mineral oil from the rubber cap and tubing (by pushing air through it)
 * Disassemble tubing
 * Soak the platform in a beaker of water if needed (if CsCl has crystallized on it).

-## Removing CsCl from DNA samples
+## Removing CsCl from DNA samples (de-salting)

+Magnetic bead-based clean-up is used.

 ### Using the robot:

-???
+* Robot protocol: MagBead_Extraction.med

 ### Manual option 1: isopropanol ppt